-University of Oregon to cover library murals deemed racist
+University of Oregon to cover racist library murals

-PORTLAND — The University of Oregon will cover four murals in a library after years of outcry from students, staff, faculty and community members who felt the murals’ language and portrayal of Indigenous people was racist.
+PORTLAND, Ore.
+(AP) — The University of Oregon will cover four murals in a library after years of outcry from students, staff, faculty and community members who felt the murals’ language and portrayal of Indigenous people was racist.

 One mural in the Knight Library, titled the “Mission of a University,” mentions conserving “our racial heritage.”
 Two other murals illustrate humanity’s development of the arts and the sciences, with dozens of people underneath the branches of growing trees.
 At the bottom of the tree in the “arts” mural, Indigenous people paint on cave walls and sew animal skins.